SupunArunoda/Final_Year_Project/README.md

 1. Run file `fyp_flask_main.py`
 2. Navigate to the /web directory using the IDE's terminal and run command `http-server -u localhost -p 8000`

-Make sure you have all the necessary imported dependancies and `bower install` run before proceeding.
+Make sure you have all the necessary imported dependencies and `bower install` run before proceeding.
 Also you'll have to install `http-server` by `npm`.

 ### Members